 - Click Send.

-Charge a Credit Card
+Charging a Credit Card

-- Click Charge a Credit Card.
+- Select Charge a credit card.

-- Click Submit Payment.
+- Submit Payment.
 Your customer’s card will be charged, your invoice will be marked as paid, and your accounting information will be updated automatically.